 $ ansible-playbook -i inventory install.yml

-This will create the directory /tmp/awxcompose, populate that directory with a docker-compose file, and some environment files.
-Also, a directory /tmp/pgdocker will be created for the Postgres database.
+This will create the directory ~/.awx, populated with a awxcompose directory for the docker files and a pgdocker directory for the database files.
 The playbook will also run the docker-compose file to stand up the Tower docker environment.

 AWX Tower has placed all its files in the home directory of the user who ran the install.yml playbook.
 You can find these files at ‘~/.awx